jasherai/git-rails/README.txt

 * create new git repository with .gitignore, linked to remote git repository
 * install plugins from git source as git modules
+* install git source as a git module to any path
 * install plugins from svn source as git modules

 == SYNOPSIS: